Amazon Marketplace

 MOA (Manufacturers on Amazon) is an Amazon policy encouraging manufacturers to sell directly on Amazon and guarantee authenticity.
 MOA status provides Best-in-Browse (BIB) priority and protection against counterfeits.
 Manufacturers who register as MOA benefit from market trust and Amazon support.

-Open term pageMOQ
+Open glossary pageMOQ

 Minimum Order Quantity - Mindestbestellmenge